nowzoo/ngx-list/README.md

 ##### NgxListFnFactory.sortFn

-Creates a sort function. `NgxList` uses this to create the default sort function.
+Static method to create a sort function of type [NgxListSortFn](#type-ngxlistsortfn). `NgxList` uses this to create the default sort function.
 You can use this factory to replace the default sort function, or roll your own.

 `static sortFn(options?): NgxListSortFn`